altocodenl/cell/readme.md

 - We consider the message to be a sort of step zero of the definition.
 Basically, we treat it like a step.
 - We write a function `stripper` that takes the message, or a step of the sequence, and removes everything that's either an expansion or a response from it.
 This allows us to compare two sets of paths and decide whether the definition used is correct or stale.
 - We run each of the steps (starting with the message) through the stripper and compare them to the definition.
 If one is different, we replace it with the one from the definition and stop - a later call will proceed with the work.
-When we stop, we return that empty `output` we defined above.
+When we stop, we return `true` to stop the caller from doing unnecessary work.
 Otherwise, we carry on.
-- If we make it all the way to the end, or find a stopping value (`stop` or `error`), we have a response, so we return `output`.
+- If we make it all the way to the end, or find a stopping value (`stop` or `error`), we have a response, so we return it.

 Let's define `stripper`: